The-Microservice-Dungeon/decisionlog/_services/gameLog.md

     - aha
 ---

-This team focuses on the Game Log service.
-It listens to all available events, extracts required information, and builds leaderboards.
+The Game Log service listens to all available events, extracts required information, and builds leaderboards.